 Extraction, Purification and Quantification of DNA

-S. aureus isolates on MSA slants were sub cultured on prepared plates of Columbia blood agar (Oxoid, UK) and incubated over night at 37 oC.
+S. aureus isolates on MSA slants were sub-cultured on prepared plates of Columbia blood agar (Oxoid, UK) and incubated over night at 37 oC.
 Two colonies were suspended into microfuge tube containing 50 μL of lysostaphin lysing solution, 50 μL lysozyme and 10 μL ribonuclease A, (Sigma-Aldrich Chemical, Germany), incubated for 40 minutes at temperature of 37 oC in a Thermoshaker (Eppendorf, Hamburg, Germany).
 After incubation, 50 μL of proteinase K (Qigen, Hilden, Germany) and 150 μL of tris buffer (0.1 M) were added and then incubated for another 10 minutes at 60°C in a water bath.
 The mixture was further incubated at 95°C for 10 min in Thermoshaker, then centrifuged at 10,000 rpm for 30 seconds.
 Genomic DNA was purified using DNeasy blood and tissue kits (Qiagen Hilden, Germany) as instructed by the manufacturer.
 Nanodrop 2000 (Thermo Scientific, USA) was used to determine the concentration and purity of the extracted DNA.
 The DNA samples was then stored at 4°C.

 DNA Microarray Hybridization